spf13/spf13.com/content/post/cross-compiling-go.md

 Cheney](http://dave.cheney.net/2013/07/09/an-introduction-to-cross-compilation-with-go-1-1).
 It provides a bash script that automated the process, but wasn’t very customizable.
-I started writing another script to adjust the behavior to what I needed when I came across [goxc](https://github.com/laher/goxc).
-Inspired by Dave’s script, goxc is a go application that not only cross compiles, but also can compress the different binaries and package them with the readme and license.
-It’s very customizable and easy to use.
+I started writing another script to adjust the behavior to what I needed when I came across [goxc][].
+Inspired by Dave’s script, [goxc][] is a go application that not only cross compiles, but also can compress the different binaries and package them with the readme and license.
+It’s customizable and easy to use.

 Here are the necessary steps to be able to cross compile including the gotchas that are important.